-The combination of vast barren plains and nomadic lifestyle has created a unique culinary tradition in Mongolia, which you will have the opportunity to experience on your tour.
-All meals (excluding drinks) are included in our Mongolian & the Naadam Festival group tour, from the groups' arrival until the groups' day of departure.
+The combination of vast barren plains and nomadic lifestyle has created a unique culinary tradition in Mongolia, which you will have the opportunity to experience on your tour

 While staying in Ulaanbaatar, the breakfast will contain a mixture of local and western-style dishes, served buffet and set styles.
 During the Naadam Festival and most days of driving in the countryside, you will be provided with a 'picnic box' lunch.
 All other meals will be served in restaurants located in Ulaanbaatar or at the Ger camps.